15 October, 2018 By: Vanessa Pogorelic

 Around 130 million years ago, dinosaurs walking through the area we now know as Gantheaume Point near Broome, left tracks in muddy riverbeds.
 Overtime those dinosaur footprints hardened and turned to rock and today during very low tides, the dinosaur footprints at Gantheaume Point can be seen just as they were left.

 Broome and the surrounding region has the biggest diversity of dinosaur tracks, with prints at different sites from four different dinosaur species, including the long-tailed sauropods.
-Many prints are longer than 1.5m and most likely came from dinosaurs more than 30m in length – some of the biggest to ever walk the earth.
+Many prints are longer than 1.5 metres and most likely came from dinosaurs more than 30 metres in length – some of the biggest to ever walk the earth.